白日摸瞎 / Shooting in the Dark, Performance/ Film, Lanzhou & Hanchuan, China, 2020

 (Qiong at Lanzhou, Gansu, China)

-In the city plaza Dongfanghong Square of Lanzhou, I walked around and groped blindly for hours from sunset to nighttime, with a flowerpot over my head to block my view.
-Meanwhile, my collaborator Jing Xie, who was quarantined in Hanchuan, Hubei, walked around a local makeshift market with her head covered from the early morning to dawn.
-We blind touched and moved in our respective places, trying to recognize the way and to understand the world shrouded by the epidemic.
+In Dongfanghong Square, the central plaza of Lanzhou, I walked and groped blindly for hours, from sunset into night, with a flowerpot over my head to block my sight.
+I moved through a man-made darkness, feeling my way forward - trying to recognize direction, and to understand a world shrouded by the epidemic.

-My performance started at a time when people showed up from all different directions – those who have left work, those who took a stroll after dinner, and people who did exercises.
-The site is located right next to the Provincial Public Security Bureau, and I saw some men in police uniform on duty near the rostrum, which made me anxious before the performance as I was prepared to be stopped anytime by the police.
+The performance began at a time when people showed up from all directions - workers leaving their offices, families taking evening walks, and people exercising.
+The site stands next to the Provincial Public Security Bureau.
+I saw several men in police uniform on duty near the rostrum, which made me anxious before starting, as I was prepared to be stopped by the police at any moment.

 (Jing at Hanchuan, Hubei, China)